rickyzhou0419-byte/AI-Culture-Lab/01-story-snake/01-strategic-research-and-positioning.md

 - one observable success criterion.

 The next document should answer: **What exactly does AI make possible after the player moves or collects something?**

+*(Note, v2: Phase 2's actual delivered decision was that v1 does not include a necessary AI behavior in the core loop — see `02-concept-and-interaction-definition-v2.md`, Section 7, for the reasoning behind that departure from this brief.)*

 ## Sources